-Feeling overwhelmed with all of the stats your fitness tracker provides?
-Our guide makes it easier than ever to use the data to reach your goals…
+Feeling overwhelmed with all of the stats on your fitness tracker?
+Here’s how to use the data to reach your goals

 How do fitness trackers work?

 - Accelerometer sensors can record active minutes

 - GPS track distance, pace and incline during running and cycling

 So, what does all the different data mean exactly, and how can it help you to measure and improve your fitness?